nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_CREATE_GAME.md

     /*
-        Update the `currentGame` state variable every time the state of one of the input fields changes */
+        Update the `currentGame` state variable every time the state of one of the input fields changes.
+    */
     const handleControlledInputChange = (event) => {
         const newGameState = Object.assign({}, currentGame)